 UCLA Lab School

-Compass specializes in personalized test preparation, so you can be assured of an ISEE, SSAT, SHSAT, or HSPT program custom-fit to your needs.
+Compass specializes in personalized test preparation, so you can be assured of an ISEE or SSAT program custom-fit to your needs.
 Rather than offering the same fixed program to everyone, we take the time to evaluate your test-taking strengths and weaknesses, then make personalized recommendations.
 Read more about our approach.

-One reason we offer a complimentary director consultation before you sign up is so that you know exactly where you stand and how you can improve.
-And even if you decide to then prepare on your own, we’ll be glad to provide some guidance.
+Before you sign up, you’ll receive a practice test, detailed score report, and complimentary director consultation, so you know exactly where you stand and how to improve.
+And even if you decide to prepare on your own, we’ll be glad to provide some guidance.

 Schedule a Call